CITE Awards Program

 Awards given based on nominations by CITE members:

-This award goes to an IT leader (or LEA) that is leading the way with technology in education with demonstrated dedication to the CITE community, education, and CITE’s mission, vision, goals.
+This award goes to an IT leader (or Local Education Agency (LEA)) that is leading the way with technology in education with demonstrated dedication to the CITE community, education, and CITE’s mission, vision, goals.
 Could be more than one per year.
 Must be a current CITE Educational member.

-Nomination Process: CITE Educational members only who were nominated for the Community Award.
-Self-nominations allowed.
+Nomination Process: Self-nominations allowed.
 Nominations submitted to the Awards Committee for review.
 Recommendations for winner(s) sent to CITE Board of Directors for final decision.

 Award Process: The CITE Awards Task Force chooses winners for the Regional Community Award.
 Recommendations for winner(s) sent to CITE Board of Directors for final decision.
 Winners are notified in October.